kmerten10/React-App_Meet/README.md

     hide/show details button

 Scenario: Specify number of events
-Given: the list of events was loaded
+-Given: the list of events was loaded
-When: the user selects a number of events
+-When: the user selects a number of events
-Then: the number of events displayed will update based on the user input
+-Then: the number of events displayed will update based on the user input

 Scenario: Use the app when offline
-Given: the app was created to be functional offline
+-Given: the app was created to be functional offline
-When: the user uses the app offline
+-When: the user uses the app offline
-Then: the functionalities will still be functional
+-Then: the functionalities will still be functional

 Scenario: Add an app shortcut to the Home Screen
-Given: the app shortcut was added to the Home Screen
+-Given: the app shortcut was added to the Home Screen
-When: the user selects the shortcut
+-When: the user selects the shortcut
-Then: the app will open from the home screen
+-Then: the app will open from the home screen

 Scenario: Display charts visualizing event details
-Given: the event details were loaded into a chart
+-Given: the event details were loaded into a chart
-When: the user selects the given event
+-When: the user selects the given event
-Then: the appropriate chart will be displayed for that event
+-Then: the appropriate chart will be displayed for that event

 ## Tech Used:
 - React